fromruins/fromruins.github.io/_posts/2016-03-28-your-filename.md

 Make some personal rules for yourself and stick to them.
 For example:

-1. No screens after 9 PM – the artificial light of your cell phone, laptop, and TV screen [alters your body’s internal clock](http://www.popularmechanics.com/technology/gadgets/a9323/the-light-from-your-gadgets-is-disrupting-your-sleep-cycle-15760498/) and delays your natural production of melatonin (sleepy-time chemical.)
+1. **No screens after 9 PM.** The artificial light of your cell phone, laptop, and TV screen [alters your body’s internal clock](http://www.popularmechanics.com/technology/gadgets/a9323/the-light-from-your-gadgets-is-disrupting-your-sleep-cycle-15760498/) and delays your natural production of melatonin (sleepy-time chemical.)
 Turn off your phone and read a book.

-2. Take melatonin an hour before bed – artificial lighting delays your brain’s natural release of melatonin, which makes you sleepy.
+2. **Take melatonin an hour before bed.** Artificial lighting delays your brain’s natural release of melatonin, which makes you sleepy.
 If you refuse to turn off your phone after 9 PM, you can buy melatonin pills (I take the [5mg pills](http://amzn.to/1Qpwukl)) to help you fall asleep faster.
 For me, they start working about an hour after ingestion.

-3. Cut out caffeine and sugar after 2 PM – Studies show that people who drink coffee (or anything else with caffeine) after 2 PM don’t sleep as well as people who do not.
+3. **Cut out caffeine and sugar after 2 PM.** Studies show that people who drink coffee (or anything else with caffeine) after 2 PM don’t sleep as well as people who do not.
 The caffeine remains in your system throughout the evening, and [prevents you from entering into deep, restorative sleep](https://www.psychologytoday.com/blog/sleep-newzzz/201312/new-details-caffeine-s-sleep-disrupting-effects).
 Ingesting too much sugar too late in the day can cause [insomnia created by increased blood sugar levels](http://lifespa.com/sleep-interrupted-the-blood-sugar-and-sleep-connection/).

-4. Drink yourself into a coma – I’m just kidding.
+4. **Drink yourself into a coma.** I’m just kidding.
 Please don’t do this.
 Drinking booze might make you fall asleep quicker, but it [reduces the amount of REM (Rapid Eye Movement) sleep](http://www.webmd.com/sleep-disorders/news/20130118/alcohol-sleep) you get – which is the deepest, most restorative part of the sleep cycle.

 ### Wake Up Early